ViniciussMelo/stock-control/README.md

 > ```
 > 	cd ../web
 > ```
-> In the web folder on your command prompt, type the following command
+> In the web folder on your command prompt, type the following command:
 > ```
 > 	yarn install
 >